djemilee/OnlineShop/README.md

 # OnlineShop

-Тhe project represents simple program for managing Online shop:
---Using a Design Patterns, Added a Unit Tests, Refactoring the source, using the clean code principles.
+Тhe project represents simple program for managing Online shop, using a Design Patterns, added a Unit Tests and refactoring the source, using the clean code principles.